Using data previously provided (on LMS)

 ggplot2

-In this plot we show one way to informatively plot a concentration vs. sediment/soil depth, with depth displayed vertically, and increasing downwards, as we would expect in the real world.
+In the plot in Figure 19, we show one way to informatively plot a concentration vs. sediment/soil depth, with depth displayed vertically, and increasing downwards, as we would expect in the real world.
 Note:

 x=Fe, y=Depth.mean